asadprodhan/blastdbbuilder/README.md

 <br />

 ### **Step 2.
 Concatenate genomes**

-After downloading, concatenate all genome FASTA files from the downloaded directories into a single combined dataset.
-The concatenated files are stored in a directory called `concat`.
+After downloading, run the following command.

 ```
 blastdbbuilder --concat
 ```

+- This will create a directory called `concat` and put the concatenated file (containing all the downloaded genomes) in there

 <br />

 ### **Step 3.
 Build BLAST database**

-Finally, build the BLAST database from the concatenated FASTA file.
-The database will be created in a directory called `db`.
+Finally, run the following command.

 ```
 blastdbbuilder --build
 ```

-**Notes:**
-- `blastdbbuilder` automatically uses **pre-pulled Singularity containers** and internal shell scripts for reproducible execution
+- This will build a BLASTn database from the concatenated FASTA file

-- **Intermediate files are cleaned up automatically**, keeping only the final database to reduce disk space usage
+- When the run finished, you will clean up all the intermediate files and directories to reduce disk space usage

-- The workflow can be executed **step by step** or combined into a pipeline using scripts or workflow managers
+- You will see only one directory named blastnDB
+- blastnDB will contain all the database files

 <br />

 ### **Final Files**